Great Bear (roller coaster): Reception

 Upon opening, Great Bear received generally positives reviews from guests and critics.
 Aliah Wright, a reporter for the Associated Press, noted a guests' reaction to the roller coaster, who stated they were "amazed" and noting a great sense of fear because of footchopper elements.
 Thomas Flannery, a staff member for the Intelligencer Journal who attended the media preview, simply related the experience of Great Bear to that of a fighter pilot.
 Sara Barton, a writer for the Lancaster New Era, dramatically recounted her ride experience on the Great Bear as "not nice", stating the roller coater "is not normal".
 Barton had personally disliked the experience having come off nauseous after her second ride, though her fellow reporter, Jane Holahan, had favored the experience wanting to ride "for fun".

 Elizabeth Arneson of the Lebanon, Pennsylvania, Daily News wrote: "The Great Bear paradoxically gives riders an exhilarating sense of freedom while they're strapped securely into a seat."
 Out of all the roller coasters Arneson rode at the park, the Great Bear was "the star of the day".
 Lin Weisenstein of the Daily Record wrote in August 1998 that, though no seat was bad on the roller coaster, "the flying sensation up front is out of this world".
-Weienstein further commented that the Great Bear was "pure pleasure", remarking positively of the smooth ride without head banging.
+Weisenstein further commented that the Great Bear was "pure pleasure", remarking positively of the smooth ride without head banging.